paveleroshkinweb/python-courses/README.md

 server > Server uptime: 00h 41m 03s
 ```

-### `Ctrl + C` to leave chat
+### `Ctrl + C` to leave chat or type !EXIT!
-Leave chat at anytime by using world-known interruption key combination!
+Leave chat at anytime by using world-known interruption key combination or type message !EXIT!!
 Example:
 ```
 ^C